rohayanti/Artificial-Intelligent/Questions/Topic2.md

    **Answer:** The logic form (expression) for the statement 'my breakfast is either eggs or cereal, and toast' is: (p ∨ q) ∧ r.

    b.
+Write the English sentence for (p AND q) OR r.

+   **Answer:** The English sentence for (p AND q) OR r is: "My breakfast is both eggs and cereal, or it is toast."

+   c.
+Write the English sentence for (NOT p) OR q.

+   **Answer:** The English sentence for (NOT p) OR q is: "I do not have eggs for breakfast, or I have cereal for breakfast."

+   d.
 Complete the truth table for the above expression in (a).

    **Answer:**